Data-Science-in-Mechanical-Engineering/mixed_precision_for_JAX/README.md

 # mpx: Mixed Precision Training for JAX

 ## Installation
 Before installing the library, please make sure that you installed JAX for your given hardware.
 ```console
 pip install mixed-precision-for-JAX
 ```

+## Documentation
+For basic usage, this README should give you everything you need to know.
+For deeper insights, you can find the documentation at: https://data-science-in-mechanical-engineering.github.io/mixed_precision_for_JAX/ and our paper at: TODO

 ## Introduction